zesimples/chillin-with-marvin/README.md

 # Languages and technologies
 HTML, CSS, JavaScript, REST API and Photoshop.

+# Project Management and Collaboration tools
+Trello: Used for task management and project coordination.

+Discord: Inputs and Meetings

+GitHub: Deployment and file sharing

+Whatsapp: Doubts, thoughts, hints

 # Links to the APIs
 "Text to Speech" API: https://www.voicerss.org/api/